ddragosd/log4jscript/README.md

 Because I wanted something very light and simple, I've created yet another port of Log4J in Javascript.

-And because we live in modern times, I've choosen a modern language to do my job and that is: [CoffeeScript](http://coffeescript.org)
+And because we live in modern times, I've chosen a modern language to do my job and that is: [CoffeeScript](http://coffeescript.org)

 ### License